thoughtspot/thoughtspot.github.io/_release/notes.md

 In this release, all users must have a valid email in ThoughtSpot.
 Before this release, the email field was not mandatory.
 See changes to [Create a user through the interface]({{ site.baseurl }}/admin/users-groups/add-user.html#create-a-user-through-the-interface).
 To make bulk updates to emails, see [Configure LDAP for Active Directory]({{ site.baseurl }}admin/setup/LDAP-config-AD.html).

-### ThoughtSpot mobile

-Our brand new mobile app is now available for customers with ThoughtSpot 5.1 or later.
-For more information about what you can do with it, see [mobile app features]({{ site.baseurl }}/admin/mobile/use-mobile.html#).
-For more information about how to deploy it, see [deploy mobile app]({{ site.baseurl }}/admin/mobile/deploy-mobile.html#).

 ### Amazon S3 persistent storage option

 You can now reduce the cost of an AWS deployment by using S3 for storage of major services like the ThoughtSpot database and search engine.
 For more information, see [AWS configuration options]({{ site.baseurl }}/appliance/aws/configuration-options.html#).